bregman-arie/sre-checklist/README.md

 ### New SRE Team Member

-- [ ] Welcome :)
+- Welcome :)
+- Have a mentor?
+Great.
+If not, ask for one
 - [ ] Do the onboarding
-  - [ ] No onboarding? maybe you can be the first to add one
+    -  No onboarding? maybe you can be the first to add one
-- [ ] Drive for having a mentor
 - [ ] Learn about the product
   - What it does?
   - Is it SaaS?
 On-Premise? ...
   - How it's delivered and deployed?
-  - Is it monitored?
+- [ ] Time to deep dive into operations
+  - TODO: add some items :)

 ## Technologies